KleinosFR/resolab-back-php/README.md

-# Project 3 - Starter Kit - Symfony 4.4.*
+# Project 3 - Resolab - Symfony 4.4.*

 ![Wild Code School](https://wildcodeschool.fr/wp-content/uploads/2019/01/logo_pink_176x60.png)

-This starter kit is here to easily start a repository for your students.
+The API was made with the Symfony framework (v4.4.1) in which we use APIPlatform to generate the API and JWT for authentication.

 It's symfony website-skeleton project with some additional tools to validate code standards.